 # Folders with dotfiles are ignored by default.

 A Digital Asset Link file can contain more than one app, and for each app, it can contain more than one key.
 For example, to add a second key, just use the Asset Link Tool to determine the key and add it as a second entry.
 The code in Chrome that parses this JSON is quite strict, so make sure you don't accidentally add an extra comma at the end of the list.

-Chrome logs the reason that Digital Asset Links verification fails and you can view the logs on an Android device with
+Chrome logs the reason that Digital Asset Links verification fails and you can view the logs on an

 > adb logcat -v brief | grep -e OriginVerifier -e digital_asset_links